openstack/nova-specs/specs/rocky/approved/add-consumer-generation.rst

         'consumer_generation': CONSUMER_GENERATION
     }

-  The PUT and DELETE methods will be changed to require consumer generation, and will return a 409 Conflict if the supplied generation does not match the current value in the consumers table.
-Currently the consumer_uuid is obtained from the request environ; with this change, consumer_generation will also be required.
-If it is missing, a 400 Bad Request will be returned.
+  The PUT method will be changed to require consumer generation, and will return a 409 Conflict if the supplied generation does not match the current value in the consumers table.
+See above for detailed explanation of the expected behavior.

+  In addition to the above changes, we will also be modifying the PUT method to accept empty allocations.
+This will allow similar behaviour to POST and facilitate a concurrent-update-safe DELETE operation for allocations.

 * /allocations - The POST method accepts multiple allocations, and the schema will be modified in a new version to add a required value for